By Somali K Chakrabarti

-By reacting abruptly to provocations of others you give them the power to disturb your balance and demeanor.
+By reacting abruptly to provocations of others you give them the power to disturb your balance and demeanour.
 Getting perturbed or losing your cool while dealing with an irate customer or during business dealings puts you on the wrong foot.
 Quite on the contrary, if you keep your calm, you can take people to task for being offensive or abusive.

-A tense situation at workplace or at home creates stress and needs to be defused before anything productive can be done.
+A tense situation at the workplace or at home creates stress and needs to be defused before anything productive can be done.
 Diverting into a different topic, or making a witty comment, not related to the topic of discussion during a heated argument can help in calming down a tense situation.
-Taking a break or a time –out can sometimes calm the situation for the time being and give you the time to work out on a solution to address the root problem, with a fresh mind.
+Taking a break or a timeout can sometimes calm the situation for the time being and give you the time to work out on a solution to address the root problem, with a fresh mind.

 Admitting that you were wrong is a better proposition than defending your poor choices.
 It is a reflection of your integrity, fortitude and maturity and it helps to you retain the respect of your people.

-That is not to suggest you to manipulate people.
+That is not to suggest you manipulate people.
 Like any other skill, the use of tact will give sustainable results only when done in a fair and ethical manner.